undrafted/evem/README.md

 # Evem

-Tiny global event emitter for Micro-frontends
+Tiny global event emitter for Micro-frontends (or if you need to talk to other js files in your document)

 ## Installation